jaywalnut310/Vector-Quantized-Autoencoders/README.md

 In my experience, I figured more batch_size and number of gpus help to improve performance significantly.

-Thus, there is a possiblility to get further improvements with 8 gpus training.
+Thus, there is a possiblility to get further improvements with 8 or more gpus training.

 If you have enough gpus, please let me know the result.